FIWARE/catalogue/README.md

     integrated with popular Big Data platforms (Spark and Flink).
 -   The [QuantumLeap](https://github.com/smartsdk/ngsi-timeseries-api/) Generic Enabler supports the storage of context data into a time series database (CrateDB and Timescale)
--   The [STH Comet](https://github.com/telefonicaid/fiware-sth-comet/) Generic Enabler brings the means for storing a short-term history of context data (typically months) on MongoDB

 The following is a list of Generic Enablers under incubation within the area of Core Data Connectors systems:

--   [Mintaka](https://github.com/FIWARE/mintakas) is an add-on to the [Orion-LD Context Broker](https://github.com/FIWARE/context.Orion-LD) providing an implementation of the NGSI-LD temporal retrieval API.
+-   [Mintaka](https://github.com/FIWARE/mintaka) is an add-on to the [Orion-LD Context Broker](https://github.com/FIWARE/context.Orion-LD) providing an implementation of the NGSI-LD temporal retrieval API.
 -   The [Canis Major](https://github.com/fiware/CanisMajor) Generic Enabler is a blockchain adaptor that supports various DLTs, the adaptor aims to submit the data to DLT using FIWARE Technologies